 Launching a Shopify Plus Enterprise Website in Weeks

-A typical enterprise eCommerce website takes months to conceive and build, but there are situations where a business might require and benefit from a solution developed much quicker.
+A typical enterprise commerce website takes months to conceive and build, but there are situations where a business might require and benefit from a solution developed much quicker.

 Why Businesses Might Require Rapid Go-to-Market

-In an environment like we’ve experienced in 2020, where physical locations are suddenly closed or limited, traditional retailers without an eCommerce solution, or with poor eCommerce solutions have to be creative and nimble in creating effective online experiences for their customers.
+In an environment like we’ve experienced in 2020, where physical locations are suddenly closed or limited, traditional retailers without an commerce solution, or with poor commerce solutions have to be creative and nimble in creating effective online experiences for their customers.
 As traditional retailers are restricted, this also impacts B2B businesses who usually rely on distributing their supply through physical retail locations.

-Accelerated eCommerce solutions can also allow businesses to quickly test online initiatives, rapidly launching seasonal or sale micro-stores that are impactful and do not require an abundance of resource time.
+Accelerated commerce solutions can also allow businesses to quickly test online initiatives, rapidly launching seasonal or sale micro-stores that are impactful and do not require an abundance of resource time.

-Simplicity is key when approaching an Accelerated Enterprise eCommerce solution.
+Simplicity is key when approaching an Accelerated Enterprise commerce solution.
 Incorporating requirements that will have the highest return on investment, but require the least amount of effort is integral to the success of a condensed build.
-Requirements should be clear and concisely articulated to an eCommerce partner.
+Requirements should be clear and concisely articulated to a commerce partner.

 Thinking about what comes out-of-the-box in selected technologies is also important to consider.
-Platforms like Shopify Plus include a lot of great features that can be leveraged to produce an effective eCommerce experience.
+Platforms like Shopify Plus include a lot of great features that can be leveraged to produce an effective commerce experience.